Katharine Cornell: Wartime service

 The play continued, and outbreaks of an occasional catcall, guffaw or heckling were quickly shushed by others.
 Gillmore continues: "Kit had a shining light in her.
 With that strange sixth sense of the actor that functions unexplainably in complete independence of lines spoken and emotions projected, she had been aware of the gradual change out front from a dubious indifference to the complete absorption of interest.
 At first they hung back, keeping themselves separate from us, a little self-consciously, a little defiantly, and then line by line, scene by scene, she had felt them relax and respond and give themselves up to the play and the story, til at last they were that magic indivisible thing, an audience.
 'We must never forget this, never,' said Kit.
 'We've seen an audience born.'"

 The tour opened in Santa Maria, a small town 15 miles north of Naples, in 1944.
 G.I.s lined up three hours ahead of time and profusely thanked the cast afterwards.
 Brian Aherne wrote that after one show in Italy, the manager overheard a tough burly paratrooper say to his buddy, "Well, what I tell ya?
 Told ya it would be better than going to a cat house."
 Convinced of its success, the Army brass sanctioned two more weeks.
 The company eventually played for six months, from August 1944 to January 1945, throughout Italy, including stops in Rome, Florence and Siena.
 From there, the company was transferred under the aegis of General Dwight D. Eisenhower and played in France, including Dijon, Marseilles and Versailles.
 In Paris, Gertrude Stein and Alice B. Toklas wanted to see the play, but found that performances were strictly limited to enlisted personnel.
-They were nonetheless given disguises and were able to see the play.
+They were given disguises and were able to see the play.
 Additionally, the cast made a point of visiting hospitals every day throughout the entire tour.

 Now aged 51, Cornell was then told by the Army that she had done enough for the effort and to remain in Paris.
 Her response was to be taken as close to the front as possible.
 The company performed in Maastricht and Heerlen in the Netherlands, just eight miles from the front.
 The tour concluded in London amid exploding German V-2 bombs.

 Upon her return to New York, Cornell found mail piled up from the G.I.s who had seen the show.
 They thanked her for "the most nerve-soothing remedy for a weary G.I.," for having brought "yearned-for femininity," reminding them that, unlike other USO shows, "a woman is not all leg," and for "the awakening of something that I thought died with the passing of routine military life in the foreign service."